JavaScript Syntax and Basics

 ).

-let singleQuote = "Hello";let doubleQuote = "World";let templateLiteral = `Hello, ${doubleQuote}!`; // String interpolationconsole.log(templateLiteral); // Outputs: Hello, World!
+let singleQuote = "Hello";let doubleQuote = "World";let templateLiteral = `Hello, ${doubleQuote}!`; // String interpolationconsole.log(templateLiteral); // Hello, World!

 2. number